microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

     ![Storage account access keys][165]

-Preeti gives the storage account name and key to Kiana, who uses this information to create a custom connector for the Power App:
+Preeti gives the storage account name and key to Kiana, who uses this information to create a custom connector for the app:

 1. Sign in to Power Apps Studio at <http://make.powerapps.com>.